Today is a holiday in the United States — Columbus Day. But fortunately, there’s lots of ways to celebrate with your Kindle!

 He wrote The Legend of Sleepy Hollow as well as Rip Van Winkle, and Washington Irving was one of the first American authors to gain literary recognition in Europe.
 He also perpetrated one of the great literary hoaxes, placing fake newspaper ads seeking Irving’s fictitious Dutch historian, Diedrich Knickerbocker, and threatening to publish his left-behind manuscript to cover unpaid bills!
 Mary Shelley, the author of Frankenstein, was even interested in him romantically, according to Wikipedia.
 But after an early spark of youthful success, the critics began panning Irving’s books, and by the age of 41, Irving was facing financial difficulties.

 Yet his past literary success earned him an appointment in 1826 as an American diplomatic attache in Spain — and it was there that he gained access to historical manuscripts about Columbus that had only recently been made available to the public.
-Irving used them to write The Life and Voyages of Christopher Columbus, a work of historical fiction which became wildly popular in both the United States and Europe.
+Irving used them to write The Life and Voyages of Christopher Columbus, a work which became wildly popular in both the United States and Europe.
 By the end of the century, the book would be published in over 175 editions.

 Another 19th-century American also assembled his own exhaustive biography about the life of Columbus.
 Edward Everett Hale is most famous for the patriotic short story, The Man Without a Country.
 But he also created a scholarly work called The Life of Columbus From His Own Letters and Journals and Other Documents of His Time.
 You can download it for free from Amazon’s Kindle store, and savor the historic moment when Columbus first makes contact with the New World.
 “It was on Friday, the twelfth of October, that they saw this island… When they were ashore they saw very green trees and much water, and fruits of different kinds.”